Latham & Watkins Names 44 New Partners and 39 New Counsel

 Matthew J. Peters (Washington, D.C.) is a member of the Securities Litigation & Professional Liability Practice in the Litigation & Trial Department.
 His practice focuses on securities class actions, shareholder derivative suits, and SEC investigations, and includes complex commercial litigation.
 He received his JD from Duke University School of Law in 2012.

 Zachary F. Proulx (New York) is a member of the Complex Commercial Litigation Practice in the Litigation & Trial Department.
-He focuses on financial institution litigation and insolvency litigation, and has represented debtors and creditors in numerous bankruptcy court proceedings.
+He focuses his practice on financial institution litigation, insolvency litigation, and other complex business disputes in state and federal courts.
+He has particular experience representing both debtors and creditor constituencies in bankruptcy court litigation.
 He received his JD from the University of Michigan Law School in 2012.

 David W. Rowe (Boston) is a member of the White Collar Defense & Investigations Practice in the Litigation & Trial Department who advises clients under criminal and civil investigation by state and federal authorities.
 He represents companies and individuals in a variety of capacities across a range of industries, including healthcare, life sciences, and technology.
 He received his JD from Pepperdine University School of Law in 2011.